yshavit/llm-notes/book/03-The-LLM/05-putting-it-together.md

 In addition to whatever's in the book, make sure I cover:

 1. Residual connections / skip connections: The attention output gets added back to the input (x + Attention(x)).
 This is crucial for training deep networks. **This is why $d = \delta$.
 Otherwise, you'd need yet another learned projection.
-2. Layer normalization: Usually applied before or after attention (or both).
-This is important for training stability.
-Make sure I mention that epsilon is just to avoid dividing by zero.

-> Why Not Use a Conditional instead of always adding epsilon?
-> You're right that a conditional would work functionally, but there are a few reasons we don't do it that way:
->
-> 1. Numerical stability (the main reason):
-> Even when variance isn't exactly zero, it can be very close to zero (like 1e-10).
-Dividing by very small numbers causes numerical instability—you get huge values that can overflow or cause NaN (not-a-number) errors downstream.
-> Adding epsilon ensures you're always dividing by at least epsilon (typically 1e-5 or 1e-6), which keeps everything numerically stable.
-> 2. Differentiability:
-> Conditionals create discontinuities in the function.
-For backpropagation, you need smooth gradients.
-The conditional variance == 0 ? epsilon : variance has a sharp jump, which is problematic for gradient-based optimization.
-> Adding epsilon smoothly blends in, maintaining differentiability everywhere.
-> 3. Hardware efficiency (your intuition):
-> Yes, conditionals do cause branch divergence on GPUs/TPUs.
-Different threads taking different paths through a conditional can serialize execution and kill parallelism.
-Always adding epsilon avoids any branching.
 :::

 ## Special tokens